Khloe Kardashian & Friends Respond To Tristan Thompson Cheating

 Jason says that Tristan took everyone’s phones, but that the partygoers stayed while Jordyn came in and was “all over” the NBA star.
 He also dishes that Woods stayed the night with Thompson, and didn’t leave until 7 a.m. the next day.

 “It is true.
 You know why?
 Cause one of my writers was there.
-And Tristan, you took everybody’s phones, but you let them stay,” Jason says, adding that Khloe Kardashian needs to give Tristan Thompson the boot, and that Kylie Jenner needs to do the same with her best friend, Jordyn Woods.
+And Tristan, you took everybody’s phones, but you let them stay,” Jason says, adding that Khloe Kardashian needs to give Tristan Thompson the boot, and that Kylie Jenner needs to do the same with her best friend.

 In the comment section of the post, Khloe posted multiple talking head emojis, which could be her way of telling Jason to preach on with the truth.
 In addition, Kardashian’s best friend, Malika Haqq, also commented saying “STRONG FACTS.”
-In addition, Kardashian family friend, Larsa Pippen, also weighed in with a comment that read, “Amen.”
+In addition, Kardashian family friend Larsa Pippen also weighed in with a comment that read, “Amen.”

 As previously reported by the Inquisitr, it is unclear how Kylie Jenner feels about the allegations on Jordyn Woods.
 The two have been nearly inseparable for years with Jordyn being nearly as close to Kylie as her own sisters.